- Search The Registry

 Barney and Betty Hill

 Barney Hill was born on this date in 1922.
-He was an African American man who, with his wife, were the first persons reportedly abducted by a UFO.
+He was a Black man who, with his wife, were the first persons reportedly abducted by an Unidentified Flying Object (UFO).

 As they continued their journey, the object seemed to remain with the car.
 The Hills knew that it was definitely moving so they ruled out a star or a planet.
 The object changed direction and drew closer.
 Betty looked at the object through the binoculars and saw that it was a disc-shaped object with a band of light around its circumference.
 They stopped the car once again and Barney got out to get a better look at the object.
 The object got so close to Barney that he was able to see several beings staring down at him through lighted windows.